multiversx/mx-sdk-js-core/cookbook/cookbook.md

 #### Propose an action using the controller
 We'll propose an action to send some EGLD to Carol.
 After we sent the proposal, we'll also parse the outcome of the transaction to get the `proposal id`.
-The id can be later for signing and performing the proposal.
+The id can be used later for signing and performing the proposal.

 ```js
 {